paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-046-indian-self-determination-and-education-assistance.md

 **(f) Single-agency audit report; additional information; declination criteria and procedures**

-(1) For each fiscal year during which an Indian tribal organization receives or expends funds pursuant to a contract entered into, or grant made, under this chapter, the tribal organization that requested such contract or grant shall submit to the appropriate Secretary a single-agency audit report required by chapter 75 of title 31.
+(1) For each fiscal year during which an Indian tribal organization receives or expends funds pursuant to a contract entered into, or grant made, under this chapter, if the Indian Tribal organization expends $500,000 or more in Federal awards during such fiscal year the tribal organization that requested such contract or grant shall submit to the appropriate Secretary a single-agency audit report required by chapter 75 of title 31.

 (2) In addition to submitting a single-agency audit report pursuant to paragraph (1), a tribal organization referred to in such paragraph shall submit such additional information concerning the conduct of the program, function, service, or activity carried out pursuant to the contract or grant that is the subject of the report as the tribal organization may negotiate with the Secretary.

 (3) Any disagreement over reporting requirements shall be subject to the declination criteria and procedures set forth in [section 5321 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321).

 ### Statutory Notes

-#### Amendment of Subsection (f)(1)
-Pub.
-L. 116–180, title II, § 201(b)(2), (c), Oct.
-21, 2020, 134 Stat.
-879, provided that, effective 14 months after Oct.
-21, 2020, subsection (f)(1) of this section is amended by inserting “if the Indian Tribal organization expends $500,000 or more in Federal awards during such fiscal year” after “under this chapter,”.
-See 2020 Amendment note below.

 #### References in Text
 This chapter, referred to in subsecs. (a)(1) and (f)(1), was in the original “this Act”, meaning Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.